anh1303/SmartFace-AIoT-Based-Staff-Management-Attendance-System/README.md

 Managers can monitor:

-* Attendance history.
+- Daily attendance.
-* Late arrivals.
+- Late arrivals.
-* Early departures.
+- Early departures.
-* Missing check-in/check-out.
+- Missing check-in/check-out.
-* Daily and monthly attendance.
+- Attendance history.

-### Payroll-Related Data
+## Payroll-related information

-Attendance information can be used as an input to payroll calculations:
+Attendance data can be used as input for payroll workflows:

 ```text
 Attendance